wayofdev/docker-build-deps/README.md

 ## 🧪 Testing

 You can check `Makefile` to get full list of commands for local testing.
-For testing you can use these comands to test whole role or separate tasks:
+For testing, you can use these commands to test whole role or separate tasks:

 Testing default image: